Klementoso/Omada-SSL-import/README.md

 Don't forget to change OMADA_HOSTNAME to your own FQDN!
 After upgrading Omada this script has to be run again because installing/upgrading overwrites keystore.

+UPDATE 13-08-2022:
+Updated to Omada 5.4.6 today.
+Appeared I didn't need to reinstall the cert.
+I forced a renew and tried the import and everything went smooth.
+So I can confirm this script still works with 5.4.6!

 ------------------
 The post by Ermax:
 I just successfully used an LE cert on my controller.
 Here is what I did.